KehindeDaniels/turing-codeBench/APIClient/task.md

 - when the response is not okay and an error is expected, the `getPost` method resolves with an empty array instead of rejecting the promise

 Debugging a faulty API client with duplicate network calls, inconsistent error handling, and subscription timing issues

+Hey, please help me debug and fix the APIClient module so that it resolves its syntax errors and properly handles all asynchronous operations, error propagation, and edge cases as shown by the stack trace above

+The fixe code should
+return fully processed posts with uppercase titles using exactly one network call per valid request avoiding any duplicate fetches, correctly fetch and parse post details from the proper endpoint and throw error on failure, merge post details properly when combining data from concurrent requests, and ensure that the merged array contains only unique posts, manage caching accurately, manage caching accurately, and return fully updated newly created post objects, subscription management should be implemented so that callbacks are triggered only when appropriate and can be reliably removed